 Learning to Use Google Analytics

 Google Analytics can be a bit confusing when you’re starting off.
-Thankfully there’s no end of great information on the internet about how to use Google Analytics.
-I really love this course over at Udemy, which helped me to learn more about how to use Google Analytics to its fullest potential.
+Thankfully, there’s no end of great information on the internet about how to use Google Analytics.
+My favorite is available for free at Google’s Analytics Academy.

 How Do You Install Google Analytics?

-Once you create an Analytics account, you’ll be given a snippet of HTML to paste into the HTML of your website.
-This code goes in the head of the website, anywhere between the two head tags.
+Once you create an Analytics account, analytics will give you a snippet of HTML to paste into the HTML of your website.
+This code goes in the website’s head, anywhere between the two head tags.
 Within a few days, Analytics will start showing you data about your website’s traffic.

 If this sounds intimidating, I can assure you it’s not as scary as it sounds.

-If you don’t feel up to the task of configuring your website or installing services like Analytics, I’ll be happy to help you with those tasks.
+If you don’t feel up to configuring your website or installing services like Analytics, I’ll be happy to help you with those tasks.
 I have created several WordPress Set Up Packages for the DIY-minded solopreneur.